 Read more about whether you should consider an off-exchange plan.

 Enrolling in a health insurance plan is relatively straightforward.
 Decide whether to go through a private marketplace or your government-run option, and then you can begin comparing plans.
 You can also get insurance coverage through your employer if they provide health insurance benefits.

 If you want to search on a state or federal marketplace, you typically need to create an account on the appropriate marketplace site and fill out a short application before you can view plans.
 Then you can enroll directly on the site.

 Regardless of which marketplace you shop on, make sure that you’re shopping during Open Enrollment (unless you qualify for a Special Enrollment Period).
-Health insurance exchanges are open at least Nov.
-1, 2019 through Dec.
-15, 2019 for you to get 2020 plans.
+The federal health insurance exchange is open from Nov.
+1, 2023, through Jan.
+15, 2024 for you to get a 2024 plan.

 Some states may give you longer to enroll.
 Learn more in our state-by-state guide to health insurance open enrollment.